mgastner/cartogram-cpp/README.md

 ## Dependencies

 Please note, we only support UNIX-based systems, and have only tested on macOS, Linux, and GNU.
+That being said, the program should work on Windows Subsystem for Linux (WSL) as well, for which we have conducted minor testing.

 ### macOS